Love granola? This one is grain free, lightly sweetened, and delicious. And it comes with a little bit of a story about my personal diet journey.

 - 2 teaspoons vanilla extract

-- 1/2 cup coconut oil, softened and/or melted
+- 1/2 cup coconut oil, softened or melted (or canola oil)

 - 1/2 cup sorghum syrup (or honey or maple syrup)

 - Preheat oven to 350°F and cover a half-sheet rimmed baking pan with parchment paper.